Content

 PCOS can cause weight gain — and make weight loss harder — in several ways.

-Insulin resistance can promote fat storage, particularly around the abdomen, and make it harder for your body to use stored fat for energy.
-High insulin levels can also stimulate your ovaries to produce more androgens, further disrupting hormonal balance and promoting weight gain.
+Insulin resistance can promote fat storage, particularly around the abdomen, and make it harder for the body to use stored fat for energy.
+High insulin levels can also stimulate the ovaries to produce more androgens, further disrupting hormonal balance and promoting weight gain.

 What’s more, the hormonal imbalances in PCOS (high androgen levels and lower levels of female hormones) can influence metabolism in a way that encourages more fat accumulation.